peltonsolutions/laravel-pivot-table-helper/README.md

 - add morphToMany
 - add command to automatically create the migration file from a model/relationship
 - If the target table already exists, update the table instead
+- Add "down" generation, which determines if the target table only has the two column relationship or not.
+If it only has these two fields, it will drop the table.
+If it has more fields, it will remove the column for the relationship column.

 ## Install